markgould/docs.particular.net/transports/azure-service-bus-netstandard/compatibility.md

 reviewed: 2018-06-21
 ---

-The Azure Service Bus transport is backward compatible with the Legacy Azure Service Bus transport under certain conditions.
+The Azure Service Bus transport is backward compatible with the legacy Azure Service Bus transport under certain conditions.

 ## Conditions